Panchet Dam: Inauguration impact

 In 1959, Jawaharlal Nehru, then Prime Minister of India, was invited to inaugurate the newly constructed Panchet Dam.
 The officials selected two project workers, fifteen-year-old Santhal girls Budhni Mejhan and Robon Majhi, to welcome the Prime Minister.
 Budhni Mejhan formally garlanded Nehru.
 When Budhni returned home to her village of Karbona, the village elders told her that since she had garlanded Nehru, she had effectively "married" him; and since Nehru wasn't a Santhal, she had married outside the community.
 As result of this "crime", she was chased out of the village and shunned by her family and neighbours.
 Later she found refuge in the house of Panchet resident Sudhir Dutta and had a daughter by him; the daughter is also rejected by the Santhal community.
 In 1962, the DVC fired Budhni from her staff position.
 In 1985, then Prime Minister Rajiv Gandhi reinstated her at the DVC, but she and her daughter remain outcasts from their village.

 Impact of dam construction

 The Damodar was once an endemic flood-prone river.
 The Maithon and Panchet dams, constructed in 1957 and 1959 respectively, have significantly reduced daily and annual discharge and also largely eliminated the extremes of flow so that ten-year recurrence interval floods have been reduced to half.
 Sediment trapping in reservoirs and the lack of flushing due to reduced peak discharge have inevitably transformed the lower Damodar basin into an ecologically imbalanced area.

 and about the dangers of large-scale intervention in nature.

+Solar Panel Installation

+There are plans to generate a total of 155 MW electricity from solar energy at Panchet Dam.
+105 MW solar floating panels will be installed on the dam water.
+50 MW (ground mounted) solar roof top panels will be installed above the ground.
+Electricity generation from solar energy will begin here 2025.